mflova/mflova-coding-guidelines/python/general.md

 [memprof repository](https://github.com/jmdana/memprof)

 ## Closures and decorators

+What's its use?
+They are used to create parametrized functions whose parameters go beyond the scope of the function.
+Imagine a function whose behaviours depend on a global variable.

 Closure is just a function that references a free variable (a.k.a non local variable).
 This free variable has memory outside of the scope.